ceos-org/aiml-white-paper/07_Data_and_Platforms.md

 # 7\.
 Data and platforms

-This section introduces data and platforms used with machine learning and AI by CEOS/WGISS agencies indicated in the section 5\.
+This section introduces data and platforms used with machine learning and AI by CEOS/WGISS agencies indicated in the Section 4.

 ## 7.1.
 Data for AI/ML data interoperability